pizza3/react-gui-controller/README.md

 ##### required props

--  `data` - The data your Gui controller will mutate
+-  `data` - The data your Gui controller will mutate.
--  `onUpdate` - The method which will be called whenever an update is handled by the controller
+-  `onUpdate` - The method which will be called whenever an update is handled by the controller.
--  `children` - The dat.GUI components that make up the controller
+-  `children` - The dat.GUI components that make up the controller.

 ##### optional props